Please See Color: Why We Really Must Talk about Race

 A popular speaker and workshop facilitator, Janet champions Pragmatic Diversity©, a frank business approach that tackles head-on systemic racism, corporate diversity, inclusion and belonging and provides straightforward solutions to dismantle it.
 Her TED talk challenging business to get serious about inclusion has been viewed over 1.5 million times.
 In this candid talk, she shares a three-part action plan for creating workplaces where people feel safe and expected to be their unassimilated, authentic selves.

-As Senior Client Strategist at NeuroLeadership Institute—a global research firm and cognitive science consultancy—Janet Stovall helps companies evolve diversity, equity and inclusion practices to be more brain-friendly and human.
-Her responsibilities range from delivering C-suite briefings and keynote presentations to facilitating workshops and contributing to solution development for some of the world’s leading corporations.
+As Senior Client Strategist at NeuroLeadership Institute—a global research firm and cognitive science consultancy—Janet Stovall helps companies replace subjectivity with science to evolve diversity, equity and inclusion practices to be more brain-friendly and human.
+Her responsibilities range from delivering C-suite briefings and keynote presentations to facilitating workshops and developing science-based organizational development solutions for some of the world’s leading corporations.

 A popular speaker and workshop facilitator, Janet’s work tackles systemic racism, focuses on understanding the value of diversity, and offers straightforward, objective solutions to unlock that value.
-Her TED talk challenging business to get serious about inclusion has nearly 2 million views.
+Her TED talk challenging business to get serious about inclusion has more than 2 million views.

-Before joining UPS, Janet founded The Point Communications, a marketing communications and PR consultancy.
-Over 20 years, she developed, implemented, and managed marketing strategies and executive positioning projects for leading U.S. companies, advising, scripting, ghostwriting articles, books, and presentations for some of the country’s most influential thought leaders.
-Her work has been published extensively in Vital Speeches of the Day and has garnered numerous awards.
+Prior to that, she founded The Point Communications, a marketing communications and PR consultancy, which developed, implemented, and managed marketing strategies and executive positioning projects for leading U.S. companies, advising, scripting, ghostwriting articles, books and presentations for some of the country’s most influential thought leaders.
+Her speechwriting and scriptwriting work has garnered numerous national awards.
+Ragan Communications named her one of the Top Women in Communications and a Diversity Champion.